Quantcast

 Why has it taken me so long to come to terms with this?
 Mainly fear of contributing to stereotypes.
 Let’s face it, no one wants to be “that (Black) girl who can’t get or keep a man,” or “the girl with trust issues”—and no one wants to have to tell the school to stop addressing letters to their mother as “Mrs. Johnson” because they don’t share the same last name.

 I would be lying if I said those things don’t still cross my mind.
-I could have allowed not having my daddy around to negatively affect my life; but in his absence at graduations, award ceremonies and during heartbreaks, God was planting a seed that would eventually blossom into resilience.
+I could have allowed not having my daddy around to negatively affect my life; but in his absence at graduations, award ceremonies, and during heartbreaks, God was planting a seed that would eventually blossom into resilience.
 Not having him in my life has ultimately shaped me; it didn’t break me.

 Here are the most important things I have learned from confronting my “daddy issues”:

-1. It’s OK to be vulnerable
+1. It’s okay to be vulnerable

 You don’t have to put up a front 24/7.
 You don’t have to smile if you don’t want to, especially when that lovely gentleman on the street tells you that you should.
 Journal your hurt, cry about it, scream, or do whatever that works within your level of comfort (even if it’s FaceTiming your bestie while eating ice cream).